-witness in explaining various points to the jury, the photograph will be usable even though manipulated.
-Obviously, such manipulation does open the photograph, and the witness up cross examination and questions about its credibility.
+itself, make the photograph inadmissible.
+If there is a witness who will testify that the photograph reasonably depicts the relevant evidence, and that the photograph will assist the witness in explaining various points to the jury, the photograph will be usable even though manipulated.
+Obviously, such manipulation does open the photograph, and the witness upon cross examination, to serious credibility questions.

-Photographs can also be inadvertently and intentionally manipulated through the use of various focal length lenses32.
+Photographs can also be both inadvertently and intentionally manipulated through the use of various focal length lenses40.
 For example, a wide angle lens makes items appear further apart from each other than they actually are.
-Similarly, a telephoto lens can shrink the perceived distances between two items and lead the viewer of the photographs to conclude that two items which are really quite far apart are actually very close.
-Thus, in taking a photograph, one needs to be careful about the choice of focal lengths.
-Similarly, for each size photograph there is a correct distance from which it should be viewed to maximize the likelihood that the photograph will actually illustrate the scene which it depicts.33
+Similarly, a telephoto lens can shrink the perceived distances between two items and lead the viewer of the photographs to conclude that two items that are really quite far apart are actually very close.
+Thus, in using a photograph, we need to be careful about the choice of focal lengths.
+Similarly, for each size photograph there is a correct distance from which it should be viewed to maximize the likelihood that the photograph will actually illustrate the scene which it depicts.41